Daniela Delgado

-Daniela Delgado Félix (born 27 September 2002) is a Mexican professional footballer who plays as midfielder for Liga MX Femenil club Guadalajara.
+Daniela Delgado Félix (born 27 September 2002) is a Mexican professional footballer who plays as midfielder for Liga MX Femenil club Atlético San Luis.

 Club career

 Delgado began playing for Santos Laguna during the closing season of Liga MX Femenil.
 In 2023 she was transferred to Guadalajara.

 International career

 Delgado also played for the Mexico women's national under-20 football team and was selected for the 2022 FIFA U-20 Women's World Cup.